PyChina/weekly/content/Issue/issue-365.md

 - [在您组织内打包 Python 嗯哼](https://pycoders.com/link/1478/web)
     + STEFAN SCHERFKE

-What do you do when your organization uses Python for in-house development and you can’t (or don’t want to) make everything Open Source?
+What do you do when your organization uses Python for in-house development and you can't (or don't want to) make everything Open Source?
 Where do you store and manage your code?
 How do you distribute your packages?
 Stefan lays out his approach in this detailed article.

 (`是也乎:`